 For trivia night, remember that in six New England states, NECTAs (New England city and town areas) have much the same practical meaning as the Census Bureau definition of metropolitan and micropolitan areas.

 Let us return to describing the pull-down menu.
 The Census Bureau page has changed, but for today we will leave our previous experiment in place.
 As an experiment, I selected the previous first choice, the Abbeville, LA, micropolitan area.
 It took me 15 minutes to complete the entire process described below.
-It sounds complicated, but for those who are accustomed to using a computer, it is simple if you follow directions step by step and refuse to panic.
+It sounds complicated, but for those who are accustomed to using a computer, it is simple enough if you follow directions step by step and refuse to panic.

 • Ignore the two left columns with buttons, and then highlight (select) from industry code column on over to the last column on the right, as far down as the first time industry code 99 is shown.